 The Excel template comes with some sample data that you may delete once you get an idea of how to fill up the employee data.
 If you are a new user, you may also import this Employee data in order to populate your account with some sample test data for you to start exploring HR.my.

 Make sure that you fill in all the Required fields accordingly, and you may leave other fields empty if you do not need them (most of them will be empty or be provided with some default data if unfilled).
-DO NOT remove or change any of the headers from the first sheet, and you must keep the first row (i.e. header row) intact.
+DO NOT change the name of the first sheet, DO NOT remove or change the order of any of the columns in the first sheet, and you must keep the first row (i.e. header row) intact.
 Start entering your employee data from the 2nd row.

 Fields like EmployeeID must be made unique, i.e. you must not repeat the data in this field for each employee.
 Otherwise you will receive error result like "Duplicate Employee ID is not allowed."